Michigan Clinical Research Unit (MCRU)

 Specimen Core and Processing Lab:

-The MCRU has a specimen collection, processing, and shipping core laboratory that supports both extended stay and outpatient clinical research for all of our performance sites.
+The MCRU has a specimen collection, processing, and shipping core laboratory that supports both overnight stay and outpatient clinical research for all of our performance sites.
 We have a sophisticated electronic specimen freezer management and inventory system.
 We provide short term-storage.
-For long-term storage, we encourage investigators to use the Biorepository.
+For long-term storage, we encourage investigators to use the Medical School Central Biorepository.

 Meet the Crew of MCRU